Weld County School District 6 Technology Use Agreement

-**By agreeing to this policy, parent/guardian and student are acknowledging they will read, review and abide by Weld County School District 6 policies posted below.
+**As a part of the District 6 Online Registration process, parent/guardian and student are acknowledging they will read, review and abide by Weld County School District 6 policies posted below.
 Failure to follow these policies may result in loss of access to school computers and/or disciplinary or legal action may be taken.**

 Student Technology Use Agreement